-To investigate sensitivity to skew, we simulate new versions of the XOR task with different skews of the relation distributions.
-Technically, skew (the third moment of a distribution) is only well defined for numeric distributions as a measure of symmetry.
-There is no symmetry for categorical distributions due to the lack of order.
-Thus, when we speak of a skewed relation distribution we mean that the probability of an entity to be related to some particular target case can differ significantly across entities.
+Table 9 Ranking performance (AUC) on the XOR domain for uniform distribution (XOR 1) and highly skewed distribution (XOR 4), including standard deviations across 10 experiments case can differ significantly across entities.
 Unfortunately this cannot be quantified easily as in the numeric case of a third moment.
-Table 9 quantifies the skew of four different relation distributions in terms of the numbers of occurrences of the 5 most commonly related entities, normalized by the number of target objects (10000).
+Table 8 quantifies the skew of four different relation distributions in terms of the numbers of occurrences of the 5 most commonly related entities, normalized by the number of target objects (10000).
 The last column shows how often the least common value appeared.
 As the skew increases, the values for the 5 most common entities increase and the value of the least common appearance decreases.
 XOR1 represents the uniform distribution; XOR 4 is extremely skewed (99% of the target cases are linked to the most-common object).
-Table 10 compares the performances of the various aggregations on XOR1 and XOR4.
+Table 9 compares the performances of the various aggregations on XOR 1 and XOR 4.
 For the strongly skewed data, earlier comparative conclusions remain the same with the exception of worse performance of the class-conditional distributions (CCVD), much better performance of the most discriminative values (MDC), and a strong relative improvement of combining the two.
 The performance of the combination is driven by the predictive information captured in MDC.

-Domain COUNTS MCC UCVD CCVD MDC MDC&CCVD XOR 1 $0.50 \ (0.018)$ 0.51 (0.02) 0.62 (0.02) 0.92 (0.008) $0.51 \ (0.004)$ 0.92 (0.008) XOR 4 0.51 (0.02) 0.49(0.04) 0.71 (0.012) 0.78 (0.007) 0.75 (0.011) 0.86 (0.007)
+Domain COUNTS MCC UCVD CCVD MDC MDC&CCVD XOR 1 0.53 (0.018) 0.51 (0.02) 0.62 (0.02) (/ 0.51 (0.004) 0.92 (0.008) XOR 4 0.54 (0.02) 0.49 (0.04) 0.71 (0.012) 0.75 (0.011) 0.86 (0.007)